 School Management:

 Does the school intend to contract with a third-party charter or educational management organization to manage the educational program and operations of the school?

 Yes No

-If Yes, identify the CMO or EMC Yes, identi v the CM O or EMO: --------------------------------- ------------- ---------- -----------
+f Yes, identify the CMO or EMO:

-Is the CMO or EMO for profit or not for profit:
+s the CMO or EMO for profit or not for profit:

 Will school staff be employed by school or by the CMO/EMO:

 Does the school intend to partner or be affiliated with an organization through which a single board governs or will each school have it's own governing board?

 Yes No

-If Yes, identify the organization:
+f Yes, identify the organization: